dotnet/docs/docs/core/porting/upgrade-assistant-overview.md

 ---
 title: Overview of the .NET Upgrade Assistant
-description: Introducing the .NET Upgrade Assistant tool that helps upgrade .NET or .NET Framework apps to the latest version of .NET.
+description: Introducing the .NET Upgrade Assistant tool that helps upgrade .NET, .NET Core, or .NET Framework apps to the latest version of .NET.
 author: adegeo
 ms.date: 05/16/2023
 no-loc: ["appsettings.json", "App.config"]
 ---
 # Overview of the .NET Upgrade Assistant

 New versions of .NET are released throughout the year, with a major release once a year.
-The .NET Upgrade Assistant helps you upgrade apps from previous versions of .NET and .NET Framework to the latest version.
+The .NET Upgrade Assistant helps you upgrade apps from previous versions of .NET, .NET Core, and .NET Framework to the latest version.

 The .NET Upgrade Assistant is a Visual Studio extension and command-line tool that's designed to assist with upgrading apps to the latest version of .NET.

-Issues related to the .NET Upgrade Assistant can be filed in the [.NET Upgrade Assistant GitHub Repository](https://github.com/dotnet/upgrade-assistant).
+Issues related to the .NET Upgrade Assistant can be filed within Visual Studio by selecting **Help** > **Send Feedback** > **Report a Problem...**

 ## Install the Upgrade Assistant